Folders are one of the ways to organize and find documents in Swimm. Folders are a way to group related documents.

 Can a folder include documents from multiple repositories?

-Not yet, but we are planning to add that functionality in the near future.
+No, we are planning to add that functionality in the near future.
 Stay tuned.

 Can a folder include other folders?